You are here

 Paul Walmsley - President

-In 1983, Rev. M. Kenneth Taylor registered Christ for the Island World, Inc. with the IRS as a 501(c)(3) nonprofit organization.
+In 1983, Rev. M. Kenneth Taylor founded Christ for the Island World, Inc. as a 501(c)(3) nonprofit organization.
 Four years later, Ken asked Paul to “keep the books” for the ministry.
 Paul agreed and has served the ministry as a volunteer ever since as Treasurer, President, and/or Board Chairman.

 Paul came to faith in Christ at an early age.
 Paul’s other Christian ministries have included two years each as President of Carolina Christian Fellowship (Inter-Varsity Christian Fellowship chapter at UNC-CH) and Carolina Christian Toastmasters, eleven years as Global Outreach Ministry Team Chairman at his church, and thirteen years as a volunteer with Greater Greensboro Youth for Christ.

 Paul is a Certified Public Accountant (North Carolina).
 He and his wife Judy have been married since 1969.
-Judy’s support, including prayer support, has enabled Paul to be effective in his involvement with CFTIW and the other ministries.
+Judy’s support, especially in prayer, has enabled Paul to be effective in his involvement with CFTIW and the other ministries.